matthiask/django-prose-editor/README.rst

     } from "django-prose-editor/editor"

-    // "announcements" is the name of the implementation. const marker = "data-django-prose-editor-announcements"
+    // "announcements" is the name of the preset. const marker = "data-django-prose-editor-announcements"

     function createEditor(textarea) {